-Our Lower School curriculum nurtures children as young as prekindergarten (3 and 4 years old) until they are in 7th grade.
-It also lays the groundwork for students to be able to digest, retain and expand upon the rigorous college prep curriculum they will master in the Upper School.
+Our Lower School curriculum nurtures children from Kindergarten to 7th grade.
+It also lays the groundwork for students to be able to digest, retain, and expand upon the rigorous college-prep curriculum they will master in the Upper School.

 What is Departmentalization?

 Following “schools of the future” trends, today the majority of the Lower School, grades 5-7, are configured by departmentalization.

 - Since the teachers and students learn together for potentially three consecutive years, faculty learn each child’s strengths and weaknesses allowing them to more effectively reach each child through his or her learning style.

 - Teachers find it easier to keep consistency when planning for curriculum integration, interdisciplinary units, field trips, and special activities for their students.

 - Fosters greater support and communication between teachers.

 - K-2nd grade use a phonetic approach to reading.
 Instruction is presented using a combination of visual, auditory, and tactile input to develop strong phonological awareness and discrimination skills, while developing blending and segmenting of sound combinations.

 - Kindergarten-5th grade students use Reading Street™ curriculum which develops vocabulary, spelling, understanding, and most importantly, a love of reading.